-That’s right - cats can get alopecia too.
-This condition is described as bald patches or thinning/patchy fur, and is either a result of illness or your cat over-grooming (and essentially pulling their hair out) due to pain, stress and itchy skin.
+This condition is described as bald patches or thinning/patchy fur, and is either a result of illness or your cat over-grooming due to pain, stress and itchy skin.

 If you do notice any of these symptoms, we recommend consulting your vet, and also looking closely at what’s in your cat’s food bowl.

-Cats are obligate carnivores, after all.
-They need a high-protein, meat-rich diet to thrive.
+Cats are obligate carnivores, which means they need a high-protein, meat-rich diet to thrive.

-When your cat digests animal proteins (found in raw or air-dried meat), amino acid 'building blocks’ start to build and strengthen your cat’s coat.
-The problem with most commercial cat foods is they rely on gluten-based protein (such as grains and potatoes) to boost their protein levels, but cats don't have the digestive enzymes to efficiently utilize these proteins.
+Animal proteins (found in raw or air-dried meat), provide amino acid 'building blocks’ to build and strengthen your cat’s coat.
+But most commercial cat foods use gluten-based protein (such as grains and potatoes) to boost their protein levels.

 Cats that aren't fed a meat-rich diet also don’t get the moisture their organs need to function safely.
 Without this moisture, your cat’s digestive system can’t transport hairballs.